 What I didn’t know is that she was suicidal and took an overdose later that evening.

-Fortunately, it was unsuccessful, but she spent days in hospital because of the damage the overdose had caused.
+Fortunately, it was unsuccessful.
+But she spent days in hospital because of the damage the overdose had caused.

 I live with the guilt I feel for not popping in.
 Knowing that I might have been able to prevent it if I had.
 The guilt of putting my own life first.
-Knowing that I could / should have done more.
+Knowing that I could or should have done more.

 I get that feeling every time I miss a call or haven’t seen her in a few days.
 My mind instantly jumps to the worst conclusions.
-And of course, most of the time it isn’t that serious, she is calling for a catch up or to tell me there is a programme on TV she thinks I would like.
+And of course, most of the time it isn’t that serious because she is calling for a catch up or to tell me there is a programme on TV she thinks I would like.
 If only my brain thought more rationally.